 Important • You can use either reservations or partitions.
 Reservations and partitions cannot coexist alongside each other.
-If currently no license reservations are defined for your license server, Revenera strongly recommends to use the partitions functionality to allocate licenses.
-The license reservations feature may be deprecated in a future release.
+If currently no license reservations are defined for your license server, review the information in Comparison of Partitions and Reservations to decide which approach is best for you.
+In general, reservations are conceptually similar to partitions, but partitions offer significantly more flexibility in controlling a server's license pool.
 For more information, see Partitions vs. Reservations.